Possession of Paraphernalia NJ Charge

 It shall be unlawful for any person to use, or to possess with intent to use, drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, ingest, inhale, or otherwise introduce into the human body a controlled dangerous substance, controlled substance analog or toxic chemical in violation of the provisions of chapter 35 of this title.
 Any person who violates this section is guilty of a disorderly persons offense.

-Penalties for Possessing Drug Paraphernalia
+Penalties for Paraphernalia Charge in NJ

-As mentioned in the body of the statute, possession of drug paraphernalia is considered a disorderly persons offense in New Jersey, meaning that these cases will adjudicated in the local municipal court associated with the alleged offense.
+As mentioned in the body of the statute, possession of drug paraphernalia is considered a disorderly persons offense in New Jersey, meaning that these cases will be adjudicated in the local municipal court associated with the alleged offense.
 Penalties for a conviction may include any of the following:

 - Up to 6 months in the county jail